Secondary Marketing Research Certificate

 Questions to Explore

-2. Search for your zip code and review data types and sources.
+2. Search the Explore Census Data tool for your zip code and review data types and sources.
 Locate demographic and industry data for that zip code.